developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 Before we install Gitlab, let's configure the ports it will be served.
 I will cover only relevant parts of the configuration.

-To reserve ssh port on the host machine, we will use a different TCP port for SSH communications on Gitlab server.
+To reserve the default SSH port on the host machine, we will use a different TCP port for SSH communications on Gitlab server.

 ```haproxy
 frontend gitlab_ssh